 f. -- insecure: This is nothing but skipping the unknown SSL certificates

 12. How to follow HTTP Redirect?

 # curl -L google.com

-Note: Using the 'curl -L' option will help you to get the response to the redirected website.
-For instance, the abc.com site was redirected to xyz.com and if someone hit 'curl abc.com' in the Terminal, then it will popup an error like "301 Moved" OR "301 Moved Permanently" OR "The document has moved".
+Note: Using the 'curl -L' option will help you to get a response to the redirected website.
+For instance, the abc.com site was redirected to xyz.com and if someone hits 'curl abc.com' in the Terminal, then it will popup an error like "301 Moved" OR "301 Moved Permanently" OR "The document has moved".

-To get rid of this error, we can add '-L' flag, then it will be redirected to the xyz.com and get the response.
-For testing, you can use the google.com or any redirected site with and without the '-L' option to understand.
+To get rid of this error, we can add the '-L' flag, then it will redirect you to xyz.com and get a response.
+For testing, you can use google.com or any redirecting site with or without the '-L' option to understand.